 CAO points vary each year but can provide a rough guide of the standard you will need to achieve to apply for this course.
 For the first year of the programme, the minimum points were 535 for the academic year 2016/17.
 After a change in the CAO points system, the entry requirements for 2017/18 were 544 points.
 In 2018/19, the minimum points rose to 555 points for TR080 and in 2019/2020 it was 566 points.
+In 2021/2022, there were 601 and not all students with these points were offered a place.

 Depending on your module choices there will be approximately 12 hours of lectures each week, along with an additional 6 hours for tutorials (smaller interactive class groups).
 Students are also expected to dedicate 24 hours a week to individual study, group projects, assignments and class preparation.
 In total, students should spend between 40 and 45 hours a week on their academic work in first year.